TanguyAndreani/TanguyAndreani/README.md

 ### Hi there 👋

-My new peojects are hosted at [git.tanguyandreani.me](https://git.tanguyandreani.me/TanguyAndreani).
+My projects are hosted on a [.onion](http://soykaf5u3bgi46yeg6mtf5jduinnwdw7m5cisfpx5vyyg3o2xcqwygad.onion).

 This account is used mainly for contributions to Open Source software and school stuff.